Skip to content

 • Enhance mental alertness

-The Group Exercise Study
+The Science Behind Group Exercise

 2. Solo Exercisers: Worked out alone or with up to two partners at least twice a week.